MicroAgenticLab/promptCollection/README.md

 ### Ask Question

 ```
 Rewrite the following text as a concise and friendly message, phrased as a question.
-This should be written in a way that it can be sent in a chat application like Slack.
+This should be written in a way that it can be sent in a chat application like Slack or Microsoft Teams.

 Text: {selection}